martin-fleck/momot/casestudy/modularization/index.md

 In the configuration example below, you can find how this external calculation can be integrated into the fitness evaluation of MOMoT.

 **Coupling:**
+Coupling refers to the number of external dependencies a specific module has, i.e., the sum of inter-relationships with other modules.
+Typically, low coupling is preferred as this indicates that a group covers separate functionality aspects of a system, improving the maintainability, readability and testability of the overall system.

 **Cohesion:**
+Cohesion refers to the dependencies within a module, i.e., the sum of intra-relationships in the module.
+As opposed to coupling, the cohesion within one module should be maximized to ensure that it does not contain parts that are not part of its functionality.

 **Modularization Quality:**
+The modularization quality (MQ) evaluates the balance between coupling and cohesion by combining them into a single measurement.
+It has been proved that the higher the value of MQ, the better the quality of the modularization.
+The aim is to reward increased cohesion with a higher MQ score and to punish increased coupling with a lower MQ score.

 **Number of Modules:**
+We aim to maximize the number of modules to avoid having all classes in a single large module.

 **Min-Max Difference:**
+The difference between the module with the lowest number of classes and the module with the most number of classes should be minimized.
+By doing so, we aim to produce equally-sized modules as the optimal difference would be 0.

 Furthermore, in order for our system to be valid, we define the following two constraints: